 Size matters.
-Many Durham homeowners ask us about their HVAC and whether it’s the right fit for their house.
+Many Durham homeowners ask us about the right size AC for their house.

 First, bigger isn’t always better.
 Consumers often think that having a bigger system is a simple solution to cooling or heating a place faster, but that is not the case.
 If your AC system is too big, it could start and stop more frequently than it’s supposed to, which is called short-cycling.
 This start-stop cycle causes high electric bills and uneven room temperatures.

 Additionally, a system that is too small will also cost you by running non-stop.
 A single AC ton equals 12,000 BTU per hour, which can cool up to 500 square feet.
 But there are a few other things to consider when deciding the right size for your home, so you don’t find yourself dealing with an expensive replacement process.

 Size of Home – One of the most critical and obvious factors in choosing the size of your HVAC unit is the size of your home.
 The size isn’t just how many square feet.
 The number of stories/floors your home has and the ceiling height will affect the airflow, thus changing the number of BTUs needed to efficiently cool or heat your home.